exploring self-realization, sacred personhood, and full humanity

-- read biographical information here
+- read Davis' astonishing biographical info here

 Allow me to offer a survey of quotations from Andrew Jackson Davis.
 One of his best books - free to read on the internet - is "The Great Harmonia."
 Part of the book centers upon the eternal romantic Twin-Soul marriage, and I shall present excerpts relating to that subject.